-The Mercy Student Ambassadors are so excited to tell you more about Mercy High School!
-Since they were not able to visit area grade schools this past fall, they came up with a new segment called "Meet the Monarchs".
+The Mercy Student Ambassadors are so excited to tell you more about Mercy High School in a new segment called "Meet the Monarchs".
 Check out the videos below to find out more about different topics at Mercy and what Mercy Girls love best about their school!

 Tips for Your High School Search